I wrote this article on race for a Washington, D.C. newspaper in 1991. I’m reprinting it today with the hope that its message still resonates.

 There is so much we can do to improve the experience of black people in America, including within our criminal justice system.
 Jail without rehabilitation is a recipe for more jail.
 The revolving door policy in correctional facilities is as effective as Dan Quayle’s think tank.
 We need to equip jails with teachers, social workers, and psychiatrists, not blank license plates.
 We need more educational opportunities and job placement services during incarceration and upon release if we want to affect real change.
 Write your legislators and insist they make equaling the playing field a priority in correctional facilities and communities.

 We need common sense gun laws to make our streets safer.
 The filibuster of the Brady Bill, which requires a seven-day waiting period and mandatory background check on someone purchasing a firearm, is a perfect example of righteousness denied in the face of politics.
 As president, Ronald Reagan opposed the Brady Bill.
-Now as a private citizen, free from the grip of the National Rifle Association, he endorses it.
-Reagan’s shift should remind us that politics often prevents progress.
+Now as a private citizen, free from the grip of the National Rifle Association, Reagan endorses it.
+His shift should remind us that politics often prevents progress.
 An engaged citizenry can change that outcome.

 There is also much more we can do as individuals to curb the scourge of racism.
 We have the power to reduce it by confronting it.
 When someone espouses a racist view, challenge their ignorance.
 Education can dissipate the fear that breeds hatred and ignorance.
 When the person in the gym made those racist and homophobic comments about Ashe, I spoke out.
 I stood up.
 If we assume a passive role and simply assure ourselves that we’re not racist because we don’t fuel a fire, we’ve left ignorance unchallenged.
 Ignorance unchallenged is ignorance prevailed.
 It will find reverence elsewhere.
 Condemn it.